 There is no age limit.
 Because of the brain’s neuroplasticity, the brain remains dynamic and flexible throughout one’s life.
 Just as with training a muscle or playing an instrument, the more we practice, the more skillful we become and the better our visual function.

 Does Vision Or Medical Insurance Cover The Cost Of Vision Therapy?

 Vision therapy may be covered under major medical insurance plans (vision therapy is most often applied to a medical policy as opposed to a vision policy).
 However, certain insurance companies may deny or place severe limits on coverage for vision therapy as a cost-saving measure.
 When sorting out the insurance details for vision therapy, it’s important to know what questions to ask of your insurance agent or workplace HR department.

 If you’re considering vision therapy, let us help you understand how to ask the right questions of your insurance company to determine whether you can get coverage.

-The first step in determining whether vision therapy can help you or your child with work, school, and sports, is to contact Visual Symptoms Treatment Center and schedule a comprehensive exam with Dr. Neil Margolis and Dr. Marsha K. Sorenson.
-Following the exam, Dr. Neil Margolis and Dr. Marsha K. Sorenson will provide a diagnosis and determine whether vision therapy is the best course of action.
+The first step in determining whether vision therapy can help you or your child with work, school, and sports, is to contact Visual Symptoms Treatment Center and schedule a comprehensive exam with Dr. Neil Margolis or Dr. Michael DeStefano.
+Following the exam, Dr. Neil Margolis and Dr. Michael DeStefano will provide a diagnosis and determine whether vision therapy is the best course of action.
 If so, you or your child will be prescribed an individualized eye treatment program.